BloomTech-Labs/dep-story-squad-ds-a/README.md

-Project Overview:
+## Project Overview:

-Story Squad is a game that allows children to create stories and illustrations.
+Story Squad is an interactive game where children create stories and illustrations, and compete with other children based on their individual scores.
-Once their stories are analyzed, they will be divided up into teams where they will compete against each other.

-Data Sources
+## Data Sources

 Due to COPPA compliance, all data scources are private.
 Contact the project stakeholder for access.

+PDF files containing images of stories and illustrations are analyzed using the Google Vision API, which returns a text string.

+The string is analyzed using a variety of metrics, and a score is returned.

+Player's scores are matched up to their nearest neighbors, and teams of 3 or 4 are created .